FeedForward Neural Networks: Layers, Functions, and Importance

 Gradient Learning Algorithm

-Gradient Descent Algorithm repeatedly calculates the next point using gradient at the current location, then scales it (by a learning rate) and subtracts achieved value from the current position (makes a step) (makes a step).
-It subtracts the value since we want to decrease the function (to increase it would be adding) (to maximize it would be adding).
+The Gradient Descent Algorithm repeatedly calculates the next point using gradient at the current location, then scales it (by a learning rate) and subtracts the achieved value from the current position (makes a step) (makes a step).
+It subtracts the value since we want to decrease the function (to increase it would be adding) (and to maximize it would be adding).
 This procedure may be written as:

-There’s a crucial parameter η which adjusts the gradient and hence affects the step size.
-In machine learning, it is termed learning rate and has a substantial effect on performance.
+There’s a crucial parameter η, which adjusts the gradient and hence affects the step size.
+In machine learning, it is termed learning rate and substantially affects performance.

-• If the learning rate is too great the algorithm may not converge to the ideal point (jump around) or perhaps diverge altogether.
+• If the learning rate is too great, the algorithm may not converge to the ideal point (jump around) or diverge altogether.

 The Gradient Descent method’s steps are: